courtois-neuromod/AuditoryData_pipeline/README.md

 ### Lili El Khalil's personal Backgroung

-Miss El Khalil is a Master student in Psychology at Université de Montréal.
+Ms. El Khalil is a Master student in Psychology at Université de Montréal.
 She is a research assistant with Marie Audrey Lavoie in the visual neurocognition laboratory.
 She helped to jumpstart the pipeline's development during her time as a participant at the 2021 BrainHack School.